Werdnig-Hoffmann disease- MedGen UID:

 - Disease or Syndrome

-Hereditary motor neuropathy with myopathic features (HMNMYO) is an autosomal recessive disorder with both myopathic and neurogenic features.
-Affected individuals usually present in the first decade with lower leg weakness resulting in difficulty climbing stairs and problems standing on the heels.
+Autosomal recessive distal hereditary motor neuronopathy-7 (HMNR7) is characterized by onset of lower leg weakness in the first decade.
+Affected individuals have difficulty climbing stairs and problems standing on the heels.
 Some patients have later onset well into the adult years.
 Most patients have foot deformities, and some may have leg muscle atrophy.
 The disorder is slowly progressive and often involves the upper limbs.
 Muscle biopsy and electrophysiologic studies are consistent with both a myopathic process and an axonal motor neuropathy.
 Sensory abnormalities are not typically present, and patients remain ambulatory.
-The phenotype shows some phenotypic overlap with distal hereditary motor neuropathy (see, e.g., 182960), but is distinguished by the presence of myopathic features (summary by Deschauer et al., 2021 and Pagnamenta et al., 2021).
+The phenotype shows phenotypic overlap with distal hereditary motor neuropathy, but can distinguished by the presence of myopathic features (summary by Deschauer et al., 2021 and Pagnamenta et al., 2021).

 Muscular dystrophy, limb-girdle, autosomal recessive 27- MedGen UID: